Useful Tips for Identity Theft Protection

 - Check your account balances and transactions online at least a few times a week to ensure there are no unauthorized charges.
 The sooner you notice any fraudulent activity and report lost or stolen cards, the less damage is done.

 - Change your passwords frequently, and don’t use something that’s too obvious for others to guess.
 Don’t use the same password for everything in case someone does figure it out.
-If you can’t remember a bunch of passwords, there are several password managers You can to store your passwords and then make the master password something you’ll remember!
+If you can’t remember a bunch of passwords, there are several password managers you can use to store your passwords and then make the master password something you’ll remember!

 - Criminals love public wi-fi, and college students love shopping and banking online.
 Using public wi-fi when making purchases, banking, or doing other online activity that exposes your personal information is just asking for trouble.
 Don’t do it; wait until you’re on private, secure wi-fi!